 The unit returned to England in early September, and was disbanded.
 We were given two weeks leave and sent home to await a posting.
 Whilst on leave I tried to enjoy being at home, especially with my beloved Nancy.
 Strange as it may seem, I found it difficult to adjust to the peace and quiet.
 I was tired and edgy.
 Nancy and I spent a few days in St Annes on Sea, near Blackpool.
 I got myself into trouble with holidaymakers staying in the hotel, who were saying that the casualties in Normandy were light.
 I disagreed.
 However, the weather was good and I tried to relax, being with Nan.
 When I returned home I received a posting to No. 2742 Squadron, R.A.F Regiment.

 No. 2742 Squadron operated light armoured reconnaissance cars.
-David had the task of maintaining all the vehicles of “A” Flight, one of five Flights in the Squadron.
-In November 1944 he went with No. 2742 Squadron over to Belgium.
-Instead of having a comfortable Christmas in Ghent, David’s unit were sent, at short notice, to the Ardennes.
-David passed his 21st birthday participating in the “Battle of the Bulge.”
+In November 1944 David went with No. 2742 Squadron over to Belgium.
+Instead of having a comfortable Christmas in Ghent, David’s unit were sent to the Ardennes at short notice, to protect R.A.F. assets threatened by the German offensive.
+David passed his 21st birthday participating in the “Battle of the Bulge”.
 During this tough time his unit was attached to the American 1st Army, with whom they later advanced into Germany.
 After the end of the war in Europe, David spent eight months in the Azores, returning to the U.K. in March 1946.
 He was released from active service in December 1946 and finally discharged from the R.A.F. in February 1947.

 The 1943 exercise in the Tenby area was Exercise JANTZEN.